Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Continuous Time Model

 \end{lemma}

 The following theorem is obtained by combining the preceding lemmas like Theorem \ref{SGDThm}.
-Specifically, first, let \(t\) approaches the stopping time from left, then using Lemmas \ref{ConE[L(t)]}, \ref{Con_w(T)-w(0)} and (conditional) Markov inequality to obtain that \(T=\infty\) with high probability.
-Conditioned on \(T=\infty\), we get the exponential decay of the loss by Lemma \ref{ConE[L(t)]} again.
+Specifically, first, let \(t\) approaches the stopping time $S$ from left, then using Lemmas \ref{ConE[L(t)]}, \ref{Con_w(S)-w(0)} and Markov inequality, we deduce that \(S=\infty\) with high probability.
+Finally, by conditioning on \(S=\infty\), we get the exponential decay of the loss by Lemma \ref{ConE[L(t)]} again.
 We omit the details of the proof. \begin{theorem} Let \(\lambda_\theta = \lambda_{\bm{w}} + \lambda_{\bm{a}} \).
 For \(\delta, \wt{\delta}\in (0,1)\), if \(m\) and \(\eta\) satisfy

 where